Text Box:

 Current Ph.D students

-- Sophie Milward’s Ph.D.
-Concerns the development of co-representation in children.
+- Sophie Milward’s Ph.D. concerns the development of co-representation in children.

 - Laurie Powis' Ph.D. concerns behavioural evidence of theory of mind abilities in children and adults with Rubinstein-Taybi syndrome.